Bringing Vintage Aircraft to Life since 2010

 Invasion Stripes During Operation Overlord

-Operation Overlord would see the idea expanded on and in the memorandum issued by the Supreme Headquarters Allied Expeditionary Force on the 18th April 1944 it stated that Allied aircraft taking part in the invasion of Europe would have five stripes on both wings and on the rear fuselage without covering national markings.
-There were some exceptions, such as most of the four-engined heavy bombers used by the Allies, this was for two reasons.
-One, these aircraft would operate mainly at night and two, the chance of misidentification was low as the Luftwaffe had very few four engined aircraft.
+Operation Overlord would see the idea expanded on and in the memorandum issued by the Supreme Headquarters Allied Expeditionary Force on the 18th April 1944, it stated that Allied aircraft taking part in the invasion of Europe would have five stripes on both wings and on the rear fuselage without covering national markings.
+There were some exceptions, such as most of the four-engined heavy bombers, night fighters and sea planes.

 The layout of inviasion stripes on a fighter aircraft (Hawker Typhoon)